kchen7/ese350/README.md

 4. The "learn a piano" mode should be expanded to include more songs.
 5. An enclosure needs to be designed for the piano.
 6. Playing piano sounds needs to be designed/tuned better.

+## Reach Demo
+For the Reach Demo, we decided to focus on points 3 and 5 in order to present a project that would look more like what we would finally end up going for.
+On the PCB side, there were quickly power supply problems.

+### Power Supply Problems
+First, we were planning on using Lipo batteries, but our lab placed a ban on those.
+Thus, we had to look for new power sources.
+For the time being, we decided to use power supplies.
+However, we didn't realize that the 5V output on the mbed is from the uSB cable and not stepped down from this power supply.
+As a result, we still need to connect a USB input in order to power the amplifier.
+Finally, there is a lot of noise from the speaker that we can't attribute to any source, unless both the usb power and external power are plugged in.